WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 #### Applying

 Format:
-- `Apply '<Attribute>' to <Target> (<AdditionalAttributeData>)` (Add a custom attribute)
+- `Apply '<Attribute>' to <Target> (<Duration>) (<AdditionalAttributeData>)` (Add a custom attribute)
 - `Remove '<Attribute>' from <Target>` (Remove a custom or standard attribute)
 - `Remove '<Attribute>' applied by <Target> from <Target>` (Remove a custom or standard attribute applied by a certain player)

 - Attribute: (apply) A defined custom attribute, (remove) a defined custom or a standard attribute
 - Target: A target type
+- Duration: A duration type
-- Additional Attribute Data: A comma separated list of additional attribute data defined by the attribute
+- Additional Attribute Data: A comma separated list of additional attribute data defined by the attribute.
+Leave out if unnecessary.

 As a result of an Applying the <Target> receives a custom attribute.